jacob-8/kitbook/packages/kitbook/src/docs/6-easy-wikilinks.md

   }
   ```

-- The [Markdown All in One extension](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one) is highly recommended but not required for Foam functionality.
+- The [Markdown All in One extension](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one) is highly recommended but not required for [Foam](https://foambubble.github.io/foam/) to work.
 It's best feature is the ability to paste a URL on top of highlighted text to automatically create a markdown link.

 ## Usage

-You should read the [Foam](https://foambubble.github.io/foam/) docs, but to get you started, you can create a link to any `.md` file in your repo by typing `[[` and then letting Foam's autocomplete help you as you type either the filename or the main heading.
+You should read the [Foam](https://foambubble.github.io/foam/) docs, but to get you started, you can create a link to any markdown or composition file in your repo by typing `[[` and then letting Foam's autocomplete help you as you type either the filename or the main heading.
 For example, to link to this page which has a name of `6-easy-wikilinks` and a main heading of `Easy Wikilinks`, just start typing heading `[[Easy Wi` and select the autocomplete option to place`[[6-easy-wikilinks]]` in your code which will render like this: [[6-easy-wikilinks]].
-Now you can now click the link in your editor to jump to that file. *Note that sometimes Foam is one keystroke behind, and you may need to make one more edit to your file (like a space) and before Foam automatically creates a [wikilink](https://foambubble.github.io/foam/user/features/wikilinks) reference at the bottom of your file.
+Now you can now click the link in your editor to jump to that file. *Note that you usually need to save the file for Foam to create the [wikilink](https://foambubble.github.io/foam/user/features/wikilinks) reference at the bottom of your file.
 Foam handles the linking in your editor and Kitbook uses these wikilink references to give you  appropriate links in the browser.*

-The Foam extension does a good job of automatically updating links as you change filenames but until you are very familiar with its behavior, it's a good idea to occasionally run [`Foam: Run Janitor`](https://foambubble.github.io/foam/user/tools/workspace-janitor) from VS Code's command palette to ensure the links across your entire repo are up to date.
+The Foam extension does a good job of automatically updating links as you change filenames but if names get out of sync somehow, you can always run [`Foam: Run Janitor`](https://foambubble.github.io/foam/user/tools/workspace-janitor) from VS Code's command palette to ensure the links across your entire repo are up to date.

 ### Using Aliases
 Sometimes when you link to a page in mid sentence like [[1-get-started|this project's amazing guide to getting started]] you want to use a custom alias for your wikilink.
 You can do that by adding a `|` character followed by your alias.
 That link you just saw looks like `[[1-get-started|this project's amazing guide to getting started]]` in the source code.